Keep Calm and go to London

 After an afternoon siesta back at the hotel, we ventured out to the London Eye, a giant Ferris wheel on the South Bank of the River Thames.
 It is one of the most popular attractions in the United Kingdom, so I highly recommend pre-purchasing tickets.
 We purchased the “Ultimate Flexible Fast Track” tickets which can be used at any day/time.
 There was a huge line that we were able to bypass and we were put in a pod with other fast track ticket holders (of which there were only 3 other people).
 Instead of being crammed into a pod with 20+ people, it was just the 5 us!
 The views from the London Eye were breathtaking and not to be missed!

-TRAVEL REVIEW: London Eye4stars Must Do!
+TRAVEL REVIEW: London Eye Must Do!

 We had dinner reservations at The Admiralty, and English Pub just a short walk from our hotel.
 I had seen some reviews online for their ale and pie tasting board.
 It did not disappoint.
 Brian and I each got the tasting board which came with 3 mini pies (steak pie, spicy chicken madras pie, and a cheese and potato pie), each matched with a different award winning ale, and mashers and gravy.

-TRAVEL REVIEW: The Admiralty3stars Above Average
+TRAVEL REVIEW: The Admiralty Above Average

 DAY 3: Crown Jewels, 528 Steps, and Indian Food